 1807 Bust Left $5.00 Graded AU55+ by PCGS

-Around a year ago, I wrote a blog that discussed original 19th-century U.S. gold coins and used photos of specific coins to illustrate the points I was attempting to make.
-This was one of my most popular blog posts and I was pleased to get the positive feedback it generated.
+Around four years ago, I wrote an article that discussed original 19th-century United States gold coins and used photos of specific coins to illustrate the points I was attempting to make.
+This was one of my most popular posts and I was pleased to get the positive feedback it generated.

-Out of the 50 or so coins I looked at, around five were what I would describe as being “original.”
-This made me realize that most collectors do not understand the concept of originality and that it would be a good time to dust off the old “how to tell originality” blog.
+Out of the 50 or so coins I looked at, around five were what I would describe as being “original”.
+This made me realize that most collectors do not understand the concept of originality and that it would be a good time to dust off the old “how to determine originality” article.